Artist Housing Certification Guidelines

 Applicants must able to demonstrate that they have a recent body (last three years) of artwork and must be at least 18 years of age.
 Artists in the following disciplines are considered:

-- Visual Arts: including painting, printmaking, sculpture, photography, conceptual art, ceramics, woodworking, architecture/design, media arts, film, and new media.
+- Visual Arts: including painting, printmaking, sculpture, photography, conceptual art, craft arts (ceramics, woodworking, jewelry, etc.), architecture/design (not including engineering and home staging), media arts, film, and new media.

 - Performing Arts: including dance, theater, and music.